5 Best Practice Areas for Solo Attorneys

 What's important to you, and what would motivate you to go into the office every day and zealously represent your clients?
 Do you think you could see yourself representing a potentially guilty offender?
 Are you ok working under extreme pressure, and are you able to stomach the harsh realities that may come along with certain cases such as those in family law?
 Perhaps you live for the back and forth negotiation that comes along with personal injury and want to fight for injured victims to get their lives back on track.
 In short, before you choose a practice area based on money alone, ask yourself whether it's something that would line up with what you care most about.

 Take a look at what's going on in the geographic or metropolitan area you plan to start your business.
 Are there already established solo practices there?
 What areas do they practice in, and do you stand a chance against them competitively?
 Consider whether there's an opportunity for a different niche in your area that might be logical.
 Do you live in an area with a high poverty rate?
 Criminal law could potentially yield a lot of clients.
 Perhaps there's a high immigration rate which could be conducive to opening an immigration law practice.
+If you live in a town brimming with small business owners, a tax law practice might be needed in your area.
 The type of area and demographics in your area should come into play in order to make the most strategic decision.

 What's going on in the world around you currently?
 Is a certain practice area more promising than others?
 Are there new emerging niches of law that could see a higher demand in the near future?
 For instance, cannabis law and liability against technology have seen rampant growth across the country.
 Be sure to factor in the political, social, and technological climate as you come to a decision.